Legal Notices now available online each week

 *Free ukulele jam every Monday at The Music Box on West Main from 12:30 – 1:30.
 Bring your ukulele and a chair and join the fun.
 Call 678-9596 for more information.

-*Off the Beaten Path a cozy, inviting bookstore and antique shop located downstairs at 19 W. Main in Burnsville.
+*Off the Beaten Path a cozy, inviting shop to explore located downstairs at 19 W. Main in Burnsville.
+Book and antique shop with books, puzzles, art, antiques and enjoy tea while shopping.

 *The Penland Gallery and Visitors Center on Penland School campus.
 Call 828-765-6211 or penland.org/gallery.